 «Gemma» by Dimitris Liantinis (1942-1998)

-A very important book that has become «classic» within the hellenic Community.
+A very important book that has become «classic» within the Hellenic community.
 Many people in Greece made their first contact with Hellenism through «Gemma».
 Thus, Liantinis marked their first step towards Hellenic tradition.
-But «Gemma» is also an outright hard slap in the face of modern greek society.
-Since 2013, „Gemma“ is also available in english language.
+But «Gemma» is also an outright hard slap in the face of modern Greek society.
+Since 2013, «Gemma» is also available in English.
 We highly recommend it to those who seek their way to indigenous Hellenic culture and to those who want to understand why ethnic Hellenes are so critical to neo-Greek society.
 Together with Cornelius Castoriadis (1922-1997), Liantinis belongs to the few modern authors with a strong influence on contemporary Hellenismos.

 Dr. Liantinis was Professor at the Department of Pedagogy of the Faculty of Philosophy, Pedagogy and Psychology of the University of Athens.
-In June 1998 he commited suicide. «Gemma» was his final work.
+In June 1998 he committed suicide. «Gemma» was his final work.